OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 ## Step 3: Set up authentication for the configuration app

-1. Note the location of the configuration app that you deployed, which is `https://[BaseResourceName].azurewebsites.net`.
-For example, if you chose "contosofaqplus" as the base name, the configuration app will be at `https://contosofaqplus.azurewebsites.net`
+1. Note the location of the configuration app that you deployed, which is `https://[BaseResourceName]-config.azurewebsites.net`.
+For example, if you choose "contosofaqplus" as the base name, the configuration app will be at `https://contosofaqplus-config.azurewebsites.net`

 2. Go back to the "App Registrations" page [here](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview).